pulse-framework/pulse/docs/v3/docs/collections.md

 ## `collect()`

-The Collect method allows you to _collect_ data and add it to a collection (single object or an array of objecjs).
+The Collect method allows you to _collect_ data and add it to a collection (single object or an array of objects).
 The second parameter is the group you would like the data to be collected into and is optional.

 ### Parameters
 - `data` [Object]()
 - `groupNames` [string | string[]]() - optional

 ::: tip Collect can only accept objects
-  The Collect function can **only** accept an object or an array of objecjs.
+  The Collect function can **only** accept an object or an array of objects.
 If you try to pass any other primitive data type it will not work.
 :::

 ```js